 When choosing between traditional and modern gifts, there's no right or wrong way to celebrate.
 It's about you and your loved one, so choose your preferences.
 You can do the paper for year one and then opt for appliances in year four or even gift your guy a watch while he gifts you origami cranes.
 This adds an element of surprise and helps it not feel like a chore.

 What are the Anniversary Stones?

-Anniversary gemstones, some years have metals, are a representation for each year that can be used for gifts.
+Anniversary gemstones or metals are a representation of each year that can be used for gifts.
 The stone and metals can most commonly be applied to presents in the realm of jewelry.

 There are two ways to approach gifting anniversary stones.
-The first is you can gift a new piece of jewelry for each stone.
-The second is a more romantic keepsake, you can start a tradition on the first-anniversary by gifting a gold charm bracelet or necklace and adding a charm every year with the appropriate stone.
-If the year brings a change in the metal, you might want a separate piece, it depends on your significant other's taste, and if they like to mix metals or not.
+The first is to gift a new piece of jewelry for each stone.
+The second is a more romantic keepsake.
+Start a tradition on the first anniversary by gifting a gold charm bracelet or necklace and adding a charm every year with the appropriate stone.
+If the year brings a change in the metal, you may want to purchase a separate piece depending on your significant other's taste and if they like to mix metals or not.

 For additional jewelry stone advice, click here.

 What are the Colors of Anniversaries?